Chicago woman's home damaged in raid looking for man she doesn't know

 Police also told Tucker that they had recovered what looked like a bag of drugs hidden inside a vent in her basement.
 Tucker said she had no idea it was there and it must have been left by a previous resident.

-"I just didn't know what to do because this has just never happened to be ever before in my life," Tucker said.
+"I just didn't know what to do because this has just never happened to me ever before in my life," Tucker said.

 Tucker said she was never charged but she was made to feel like a criminal.